Iman-dorri/Synvoy/Document/README.md

 ## 📝 Conclusion

-TripLink represents a unique opportunity to disrupt the travel and shopping industries by combining AI-powered intelligence, social connectivity, and comprehensive price monitoring.
+Synvoy represents a unique opportunity to disrupt the travel and shopping industries by combining AI-powered intelligence, social connectivity, and comprehensive price monitoring.
 The phased approach ensures steady development while allowing for user feedback and iterative improvements.

 **Key Success Factors**:
 - User-centric design and development